hackclub/muse/README.md

 Muse is a simple language embedded in a JavaScript environment.

 This is a documentation page.
-For some tips on composing with muse and an intro video check out this [workshop page](https://workshops.hackclub.com/muse/), the intro video can also be found [here](https://www.youtube.com/watch?v=hAcQ2x1PTYM).
+For some tips on composing with Muse check out this [workshop](https://workshops.hackclub.com/muse/).
+A video introducing Muse can also be found [here](https://www.youtube.com/watch?v=hAcQ2x1PTYM).

 To create a song create a muse and pass in your code.